 TURBOchannel I/O transactions transfer single words of data between CPU registers and option memory locations.
 A load/store instruction referencing TURBOchannel address space causes the TURBOchannel control hardware to generate the TURBOchannel I/O transaction signal sequences for the appropriate TURBOchannel slot.
 I/O transactions are typically used for controlling the peripheral device, but they may also be used for data transfer by low-cost options lacking DMA buffers and logic.

+The TURBOchannel definition is scalable, allowing implementation dependent cost/performance tradeoffs.
 See the TURBOchannel Technical Overview for more detailed discussion of the TURBOchannel architecture.